 The boys and I arranged our Paxos villa holiday, transfers and hire car on Paxos with Ionian Villas, click here to go to their website

-This family-run specialist villa company offers a personalised service and can advise on destinations and tailor-make itineraries.
+This 3rd generation family-run specialist villa company offers a personalised service and can advise on destinations and tailor-make itineraries.

 Their charming and efficient on-island managers, Dimitris Aronis and his father, are based in the village of Lakka, Paxos.
 Dimitris emailed us in advance of our trip: according to requirements he can organise transfers, meet and greet, hire cars, villa cooks and even hampers.
 Having this local expertise to hand helps allay worries about island transfers or co-ordinating flights with boats.
 As we were staying in Lakka we often passed by the office – and who could ignore Pongo the office dog!